itoombes/PatternAnalysis-2025/recognition/ADNI-GFNet-48027782/README.md

 Note that `get_validation_and_training_dataloaders()` has a `seed` parameter, which can be used to ensure the validation and training split is reproducible.

+#### Changing the file location of the ADNI dataset:
+ - The `ADNI_ROOT` variable in `dataset.py` is used as the location of the ADNI dataset
+ - By default, it is set to `/home/groups/comp3710/data/ADNI/`

 ### modules.py
 Contains `torch.nn.Module()` subclasses adapted from the original GFNet GitHub page [2], namely:
  - `PatternEmbed()`, which segments an input image into a pattern and embeds it into a one-dimensional 'embedded' space